appgate/conkolla/README.md

 Note: `/renewtoken` is currently controlled via a `GET` whereas it would be more reasonable with a `PUT`--  this might change in the future.

 ### Operations specific
-Note these calls will always do rest calls to upstream AppGate Controllers.
+Note these calls will always do rest calls to upstream Appgate Controllers.

 | Path        | Method           | Description  |
 | ------------- |:-------------:| -----|